gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - run time
 - gas mix used at given dive profile segment

-The dive plan is shown on the screen or can be saved as PDF file for printing.
+The dive plan is shown on the screen.

+.. not for ver.
+0.15: or can be saved as PDF file for printing.

-The following is assumed at the moment and should be parameterized later
+The dive plan should be configurable with

+- last stop 3m or 6m; default 6m
+- gradient factors; default GF low 30%, GF high 85%

+The following parameters are used for dive plan calculation and might be configurable in the future

 - RMV 20l/min
 - descent rate 20m/min
-- last stop 6m
-- travel and decompression gas mixes cylinders pressure 200bar
-- bottom gas mix cylinder pressure 220bar
 - extended dive profile is 5 meters deeper and 3 minutes longer (+5m/+3min)
-- decompression model is ZH-L16B-GF (ZH-L16C-GF can be used in the future also)
+- decompression model is ZH-L16B-GF
-- decompression engine library is ``decotengu`` (``libdeco-ostc`` can be used in the future also)
+- decompression engine library is ``decotengu``

+.. not for ver.
+0.15: - travel and decompression gas mixes cylinders pressure 200bar
+.. not for ver.
+0.15: - bottom gas mix cylinder pressure 220bar

 .. _hk-us-logbook: